shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Hmm.
 Ok.”
 Sui left to fetch the yinglet prisoner.

 “So, you were saying?”
-Grar took a sip from his waterskin, still holding Astalir tight under his arm.
+Gra took a sip from his waterskin, still holding Astalir tight under his arm.

 INFO ACQUISTION

 “Info acquisition?
 So, like a spy?”
-Grar held his waterskin up to Astalir’s mouth.
+Gra held his waterskin up to Astalir’s mouth.

 Astalir shook his head no.